mlr-org/mlr3pipelines/README.md

 “minimum working example” that showcases the behaviour (but don’t worry about this if the bug is obvious).

-Please understand that the ressources of the project are limited: response may sometimes be delayed by a few days, and some feature suggestions may be rejected if they are deemed too tangential to the vision behind the project.
+Please understand that the resources of the project are limited: response may sometimes be delayed by a few days, and some feature suggestions may be rejected if they are deemed too tangential to the vision behind the project.